 Dividend yield equals the annual dividend per share divided by the stock's price per share.
 For example, if a company's annual dividend is $1.50 and the stock trades at $25, the dividend yield is 6% ($1.50 ÷ $25).

-Yields for a current year can be estimated using the previous year’s dividend yield or the latest quarterly yield, multiplying it by 4, then dividing by the current share price.
+Yields for a current year can be estimated using the previous year's dividend or by multiplying the latest quarterly dividend by 4, then dividing by the current share price.

 Understanding Dividend Yield